-This can also work well if during the suspension period you have a major health event.
-If you are suspending in order to build up future benefits, and you have a health event that causes you to believe that you won’t live as long as you originally thought, you can go all the way back to the age at which you suspended your benefits, and have them paid to you now in a lump sum.
+This can also work well if, during the suspension period, you have a major health event.
+If you are suspending in order to build up future benefits and you have a health event that causes you to believe that you won’t live as long as you originally thought, you can go all the way back to the age at which you suspended your benefits and have them paid to you now in a lump sum.

-File and suspend for spousal benefits.
 This is actually a fairly common strategy.
 You file for benefits and immediately request a suspension before any benefits are paid.
 This will trigger your spouse’s ability to apply for spousal benefits on your record.

-Let’s say that you file for Social Security benefits at 67.
+Let’s say that you file for Social Security benefits at age 67.
 This will enable your spouse to get a dependent spouse benefit.
 If you suspend benefit payments immediately, you can then activate them at age 70 so that you’ll get the maximum monthly benefit you are entitled to.

 It’s important to understand that you have to be at least at your full retirement age, and only one member of the couple can file and suspend benefits at the same time.

 You do this using an ex-spouse’s earnings record, and it works just the same as if you were a currently married person.
-You have to be eligible under your own earnings in addition to those of your former spouse.
+You have to be eligible based on your own earnings in addition to those of your former spouse.

-You can even do this if your ex-spouse has died, by filing for survivor benefits.
+You can even do this if your ex-spouse has died by filing for survivor benefits.
 In the meantime, your own earnings credits will be increasing, which will entitle you to a higher benefit if you switch it over when you reach age 70.

 As you move toward the end of the six-month period, you can simply file again.
 This is an excellent way to hedge your benefits if you are at your full retirement age and still not sure of what your future holds.

-But if you aren’t sure how that will actually happen, and you want to lock in collecting benefits as of a certain age, the protective filing statement will enable you to keep your options open.
+But if you aren’t sure how that will actually happen and you want to lock in collecting benefits at a certain age, the protective filing statement will enable you to keep your options open.